dsheeha6/danny-sheehan-site/README.md

    - Create optimized previews in the `previews/` directory
    - Resize images to a maximum of 800x800 pixels
    - Save previews as JPEG with 85% quality

-3. The script will maintain the original directory structure in the previews folder.
+   - Maintain the original directory structure

+### Troubleshooting

+- If you get a "directory does not exist" error, make sure the input directory path is correct
+- For best results, use quality values between 70-90
+- Supported image formats: JPG, JPEG, PNG
+- Make sure you have write permissions in the output directory

 ## Features